danja/foowiki/README.md

 [Browser + SPARQL Server = Wiki](https://dannyayers.wordpress.com/2014/12/30/browser-sparql-server-wiki/)

+## Status

+*Work in progress!*

+**2019-04-23** : the local server I was running this on is failing, so I decided to put this on my main laptop.
+This revealed several issues, so I've made the minimum necessary changes to get it working and edited this doc accordingly.

 ## Installation

-PS.
-FooWiki is now available via a Docker image, see https://github.com/danja/docker-hyperdata
+FooWiki is available via a Docker image, see https://github.com/danja/docker-hyperdata That means of installation is recommended.
+Also the notes here are a little out-of-date, the information over there is much more reliable.

 First clone the FooWiki files somewhere convenient.
 These will be served as regular HTML.